Last updated on August 6th, 2023 at 06:41 am

 For example, oil extracted from soybeans, corn, or cottonseed is rich in linoleic acid, and omega -6 fatty acid

-Some oils, like those canola linolenic acid (of the omega-3 family), however, its conversion into essential DHA and EPA by the most animal may be limited.
+Some oils, like that canola linolenic acid (of the omega-3 family), however, its conversion into essential DHA and EPA by most animal may be limited.

 The cell membrane is a semi-permeable and flexible layer that encloses each cell in animals and controls the passage of nutrients and other substances in and out of the cell interior.

 The cell membrane protects the cell and is composed primarily of lipids, proteins, and some carbohydrates.

 Because of their fatty acid composition, lipids permit cell membranes to maintain their fluidity in decreasing or increasing water temperatures and cushion cells from the dramatic pressure changes that fish encounter at varying depths in the water column.

 Essential fatty acids are necessary for normal larval development, fish growth, and reproduction.

 They are important in the normal development of the skin, nervous system, brain, and visual acuity.

 PUFAs appear to assist the immune system in defence of disease agents and reduce the stress response.

 Fishmeal also contains valuable phospholipids, fat-soluble vitamins, and steroid hormones.

 Energy Content in Fishmeal